anouarbensaad/wsvuls/README.md

 - Requests
 - Total Bytes

-in `mapper` feature we can extract :
+in `mapper` feature for each request we can extract :
 - Resource
 - Request Start
 - Content Type